 Celosia

 At-A-Glance InformationCommonly referred to as Cockscomb, Mfungu or Chinese Woolflower, these flowering annuals and mild-climate perennials need full sun and moderate water.
-The genus includes two types: Plume Cockscomb and Crested Cockscomb.
+The genus includes two types: Plume Cockscombs and Crested Cockscombs.
 The first have plume-like flower clusters, and the latter have fan-shaped flower clusters.
 Cut blooms (which come in many different colors) can be used in fresh bouquets or for dried arrangements.
 These are tropical-looking plants and can add interest and brilliant color to your garden, typically reaching between 1 and 3 feet tall.
+Use these plants in containers, mixed beds and borders, or simply as specimen plants in the landscape,

 |